yuheng2002/Basic-Serial-Interface-with-Hardware/DEVLOG.md

+# 2026-02-02-22:00 Status Update & Debugging

+I have successfully reused my previous drivers and implemented a simple switch/case logic to handle the 8 commands for the LEDs.
+This meets the requirements to "set the state of each LED output individually" and "set the state of all LED outputs simultaneously."

+However, I noticed two issues during testing.

+First, there is a concurrency bug.
+If I send commands back-to-back (e.g., "78"), the first character '7' is read and begins execution.
+Since the UART interrupt is faster than my main processing loop, '8' arrives and updates the data variable while '7' is still being processed.
+The problem is that once the logic for '7' finishes, my code unconditionally resets the data variable to 0.
+This effectively wipes out the '8' before it can be interpreted.

+Second, I encountered a hardware noise issue similar to my previous cat feeder project.
+Whenever I flash the board or reboot, I see "garbage characters" on the console.
+Initially, the welcome message was also printing four times.
+I added a software delay loop right after `hardware_setup()`, which successfully eliminated the repeated welcome messages, but the garbage characters remain.
+I highly suspect this is a physical hardware behavior: when the STM32 resets, the TX pin is briefly floating or transitioning, which the receiver misinterprets as random data.

+I will now focus on fixing the first bug (the "78" command issue), as that is a clear software logic error involving the buffer reset timing.

 # 2026-02-02-19:00 Hardware Setup: Wiring and Verification

 Even though I previously jumped straight into complex circuits involving the A4988 driver and NEMA 17 motors for my Cat Feeder project, I realized I had very little hands-on experience wiring basic LEDs on a breadboard from scratch.
 I want to make sure the fundamentals are solid for this challenge.